-Proposals Issues being addressed Action It is proposed that trees and hedges which contribute in a positive way to the character of the area will be retained.
+Proposals Issues being addressed Action 4.1 It is proposed that trees and hedges which contribute in a positive way to the character of the area should be retained.
 Trees: The trees (both street trees and garden trees), are a key part of the character of the area, and provide increased biodiversity, and should be protected and enhanced.
 Any works to prune or fell any protected tree requires the written consent of Coventry City Council.
 In the case of all other trees over 75mm in trunk diameter, six weeks written notice is required to allow consideration for protection.
-See: Conservation Area Status Coventry City Council: In considering applications for planning permission for changes to boundaries See: Conservation Area Status A clear strategy for the management of historic street trees Street trees: Mature large street trees have, in places caused issues with unstable pavements.
+See: Conservation Area Status Coventry City Council: In considering applications for planning permission for changes to boundaries See: Conservation Area Status 4.2 A clear strategy for the management of historic street trees Street trees: Mature large street trees have, in places caused issues with unstable pavements.
 Coventry City Council: As the local Highways Authority, Coventry City Council will examine management of trees with respect to pavements and highways.
-See: Advice and Guidance There is a need to protect and enhance wildlife habitats in the area as they play an important role in the City's biodiversity.
-Biodiversity: Gardens, parks and green spaces in the area provide important biodiversity in the city which should be protected and enhanced.
-Coventry City Council: Coventry City Council will retain and enhance parks and open spaces.
-See: Advice and Guidance Coventry City Council: In considering applications for planning permission, proposals which adversely affect the ecological interest of the Conservation Area will not be permitted.
-See: Conservation Area Status
+See: Advice and Guidance

-Proposals Issues being addressed Action Areas directly behind shops should not be allowed to deteriorate.
-Neglected areas: Several areas directly behind shops are neglected and are in a poor state of repair, which has a negative impact on the area.
-Coventry City Council: The City Council will use its powers to improve areas of land and buildings where it is important for maintaining the character or appearance of the Conservation Area.
-See: Planning Enforcement Properties and areas of land should not be allowed to be neglected and deteriorate, causing harm to the character of the area.
+Proposals Issues being addressed Action 4.3 Properties and areas of land should not be allowed to be neglected and deteriorate, causing harm to the character of the area.
 Property maintenance: There are issues with maintenance of some properties, causing problems such as neglected gardens and dumped furniture.
-Coventry City Council: The City Council will use its powers to ensure properties and areas of land are kept in good maintenance to maintain the character or appearance of the Conservation Area.
-See: Planning Enforcement Opportunities should be taken to improve the management of waste, along with better street cleaning and weeding to improve the character Waste: There are issues of management of waste (location of bins, etc) and street cleaning.
-Coventry City Council: In considering applications for planning permission, new development will enhance and conserve the character of the area with respect to waste management.
-See: Conservation Area Status of the area.
-Coventry City Council: regular maintenance and cleaning of publicly-owned and publicly-managed areas to improve the appearance and character of the area.
-Using Advice & Guidance.
+Coventry City Council: The City Council will consider use of its powers to ensure properties and areas of land are kept in good maintenance to maintain the character or appearance of the Conservation Area.
+See: Planning Enforcement 4.4 Opportunities should be taken to improve the management of waste.
+Waste: There are issues of management of waste such as location and containment of bins Coventry City Council: In considering applications for planning permission, new development will enhance and conserve the character of the area with respect to waste management.
+See: Conservation Area Status